-OverviewThe aim of the module is to introduce the students to the evolution of the financial crises.
-Since financial crises are infrequent (though often occurring) events, a long-run perspective is necessary.
-This module will look at financial crises from the Tulip mania in 1636 through 1997 Asian financial crisis to the financial crisis of 2008.
-It will combine theoretical approaches, empirical facts, and case studies to fully understand their causes and consequences.
+The aim of the module is to introduce the students to the evolution of the financial crises from a historical perspective.
+Since financial crises are infrequent (though often occurring) events, a long-run perspective is necessary to understand their causes and consequences.
+This module will look at financial crises from the Tulip mania in 1636 to the financial crisis of 2008, and combine theoretical approaches to understanding financial crises with critical discussion of historical episodes.

 Method of assessment

-80% Examination (2 hours)
+Examination (2 hours) (80%)

 Reinhard, C. M., and K.S.
 Rogoff (2008), This time is different.
 Princeton University Press.